 Mr. Mariner currently serves on the Board of Directors of Tyson Foods, Inc (NYSE: TSN); McGraw Hill Education; and Investors Exchange (IEX, the new public stock exchange featured in Michael Lewis’ book, “Flash Boys.”)
 He also serves on the board of Little League Baseball International; and the Board of Trustees of the University of Virginia’s Darden School of Business and the McIntire School of Commerce; and the advisory boards of Florida Atlantic University’s Tech Runway, SparkLabs Foundry and Olympusat Telecom.
 He is also a member of the Knight Commission on Intercollegiate Sports.

-Mr. Mariner graduated from the University of Virginia with a B.S. degree in Accounting, received his MBA degree from the Harvard Business School, and is a former Certified Public Accountant (CPA).
-He was recently featured on the cover of CFO Magazine, and has been listed in the Top 10 in Sports Illustrated's annual listing of the 101 Most Influential Minorities in Sports.
-Mr. Mariner has also been a frequent public speaker on the topic of the business of professional sports, including symposiums at Harvard Business School, the Yale School of Management, Wharton, Princeton, MIT’s Sloan School, NYU’s Stern School, Columbia, the Booth School at the University of Chicago, the Darden School at the University of Virginia, the CFO Forum and the GSV Pioneer Summit in Silicon Valley.
+Mr. Mariner graduated from the University of Virginia with a bachelor’s degree in accounting, received his MBA from Harvard Business School and is a former Certified Public Accountant.
+He has been featured on the cover of CFO Magazine and was included among the Top 10 in Sports Illustrated’s annual listing of the “101 Most Influential Minorities in Sports.”
+Mr. Mariner has been a frequent public speaker on the topic of the business of professional sports, including participating in symposiums at Harvard Business School, the Yale School of Management, Wharton, Princeton, MIT’s Sloan School, NYU’s Stern School, Columbia, the Booth School at the University of Chicago, the Darden School at the University of Virginia, the CFO Forum and the GSV Pioneer Summit in Silicon Valley.